GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Results and Discussion

 \subsection{Detector architecture and fabrication}

-Our multi-pixel SNSPD array is designed such that high efficiency, low jitter, high maximum count rate and photon-number resolving capabilities are simultaneously achieved.
+The multi-pixel SNSPD array is designed such that high efficiency, low jitter, high maximum count rate and photon-number resolving capabilities are simultaneously achieved.
 The multi-pixel SNSPD array covers an area of roughly \SI{200}{\um^2}, and is composed of 14 independent pixels arranged in an interleaved geometry in order to guarantee a uniform light distribution, as shown in Fig. \ref{fig:device}(a).
+The ground-plane (indicated by GND in Fig. \ref{fig:device}(a)), surrounds the detector and is connected to the same electrical ground as the entire cryostat.

-The nanowires have a width of \SI{100}{\nm} with a spacing of \SI{100}{\nm}, thus giving a total fill-factor (FF) in the illuminated area of 0.5.
-In order to avoid any current crowding effects in the turn regions that might lower the critical current of the devices \cite{clem2011geometry}, the width of the nanowire is gradually increased up to \SI{140}{\nm}, see Fig. \ref{fig:device}(b).
-Due to this design choice, the turn regions are not as sensitive as the straight nanowire sections, and are mostly kept outside the illuminated area.
+The nanowires have a width of \SI{100}{\nm} with a spacing of \SI{100}{\nm}, thus giving a total fill-factor (FF) in the illuminated area of 0.5, as shown in Fig. \ref{fig:device}(b).
 In order to minimize the length of the turns, and thus of each nanowire, we opted for a design where 7 nanowires cover the right side of the array and 7 nanowires cover the left side of the array.
 The effects of this separation (which we refer to as a semi-interleaved design) will become evident when testing each pixel individually (see Fig. \ref{fig:1pix}).

 The device is integrated into an optical cavity, designed to maximize photon absorption at \SI{1550}{\nm}.
 We use niobium-titanium nitride (NbTiN), sputtered from a NbTi target in a nitrogen-rich atmosphere, as the superconducting material (see Supporting Information for a detailed description of the fabrication process).
 The superconducting film has a thickness of around \SI{9}{\nm} and exhibits a critical temperature ($T_{c}$) of \SI{8.8}{\kelvin} (see Fig. \ref{fig:device}(c)).
 The device is wire-bonded to a custom-made PCB and placed in a closed cycle cryostat (ID281, ID Quantique), at \SI{0.8}{\K}.
-The array is fiber-coupled to an SMF-28 single-mode optical fiber with a self-aligned packaging scheme similar to the one described in \cite{miller2011compact} (see Fig. \ref{fig:device}(d)).
-The output of each pixel is connected to a custom designed PCB, placed at \SI{40}{\kelvin}, that contains both the biasing and pre-amplifier circuitry (see Supporting Information for more details).
-All signals are amplified again at \SI{300}{\kelvin} with commercially-available amplifiers, in order to obtain output pulses with amplitudes of $\sim$\SI{0.3}{\V}.
+The array is fiber-coupled to an SMF-28 single-mode optical fiber with a self-aligned packaging scheme similar to the one described in Ref. \cite{miller2011compact} (as shown in Fig. \ref{fig:device}(d)).